 The dedicated endodontic treatment room is equipped with the latest dental chair and also state of art endodontic equipment including a microscope.

-The Global Dental Operating Microscope provides improved illumination and magnification enhancing the precision and manipulation of all diagnostic and technical aspects of Endodontics.
+The Global Dental Operating Microscope provides improved illumination and magnification enhancing the precision and manipulation of all diagnostic and technical aspects of endodontics.
 Allowing for predictable pulp chamber visualisation, the investigation of calcified anatomy can be conducted safer, with reduced loss of tooth structure, minimising iatrogenic incidents.

 The Cone Beam CT scanner we use is the Gendex CB500 I-CAT scanner which is specially designed for dental use.
 This is an extremely safe machine with probably the lowest radiation dose of any machine available in the market.
-As a comparison to an hospital dental CT scan, it has approximately 10% of the radiation dose.
+As a comparison to an hospital dental CT scan, it emits approximately 10% of the radiation dose.
 A small volume CT scan can be taken for the complicated cases which require an extra investigation for successful outcomes.

 - X-Smart Motor

 Single file root canal shaping with the WaveOne Gold reciprocating motion.Excellent visibility and access due to the miniature contra-angle